The Final Days of Van Gogh in Auvers

 Theo heard the news the next day and rushed to Auvers to be by his brother's side.
 Comforted by Theo's presence, van Gogh told his brother, "I wish I could pass away like this."
 They were among his last words.
 He died on July 29 at 1:30 a.m.

 A small group of friends and family attended his funeral, abundant with sunflowers.
 Among the mourners was Gachet, who spoke a few words.
-"He was an honest man . . . and a great artist," Gachet eulogized.
+"He was an honest man . . . and a great artist," Gachet eulogised.
 "He had only two goals, humanity and art."

 In recent years doubt has been cast on whether the gunshot was self inflicted, according to the groundbreaking research of Pulitzer Prize-winning biographers Steven Naifeh and Gregory White Smith, the painter didn’t shoot himself: he was killed.
 When they first exposed this theory in their 2011 biography Van Gogh: The Life, it was viciously attacked and contested.
 Rewriting history is not an easy task.